Charles "Mac" Powell, PhD

 Contact: Nicola Francis, nfrancis[at]bastyr[dot]edu, 425.602.3003

-Keith Woody is the executive director of the Office of Human Resources and Information Technology.
+Keith Woody is the executive director of the Office of Human Resources.
 In his role, he directs the operations of the human resources function for the faculty and staff, including recruitment and retention, compensation and benefits, legal compliance, performance management, employee relations, training, HR systems, and payroll administration.
-He also provides oversight of the information technology needs of the University.
 Keith joined Bastyr University in the spring of 2005 as the director of human resources and was promoted into his current position in the fall of 2010.
 Prior to Bastyr University, Keith worked for 20 years in human resources management in the financial services, retail and catalog, and professional services industries.
-Keith has a master’s of business administration from Gonzaga University and a bachelor’s in business administration management from Eastern Washington University.
+Keith has a Master of Business Administration from Gonzaga University and a bachelor’s in business administration management from Eastern Washington University.

 Board of Trustees